|Location||Reno, Nevada US map|

 Wh/mile: 216, from the wall, around 200 Wh/mile excluding charger losses, about the same it has been each year.

 Only one issue this year.
 A battery heater failed open circuit this fall.
 It was the one under the cell group that had the heater controller thermocouple on it, so the rest got heated to around 100 F before I discovered it next morning.
 No damage done.

 Decided to check and redo all heaters.
 Made aluminum pans that fit tightly into the boxes against the insulation, with heaters taped to the bottom of the pans under each cell group with aluminum tape. bolted aluminum angle to the top side of the pans to help hold the cell groups in position.
 Strapped cells down tight, nothing seems to be moving over the last few weeks.
 Heaters should be ok now without the cell ribs scrubbing on them.

 Also added 86F N.C. thermal switches, one in each battery box, mounted to a cell terminal on a tab.
-Wired AC supply to heater controller through them.
+Wired AC supply to heaters through them.
 There can be up to 21 F difference in open/close, and operating temperature is only accurate to +/-5F according to documentation.
-At least one seems to be opening at mid to high 70's and it appears all are not closed until around low 70's F, which is fine since I am using a heater controller setpoint of 65 F now.
-When I come home from a longer drive and plug in the heater power there is no power to the heater controller until later that night when the cells have cooled.
-Next morning they are all around 65 F. Should be no more overheating if the tc fails or the heater fails again.
+At least one seems to be opening at high 70's and it appears all are not closed until around mid 70's F, which is fine since I am using a heater controller setpoint of 65 F now.
+Should be no more overheating if the tc fails or the heater fails again.

 No noticeable change in range.
 Only test I've done is the usual drive to around 28-30% SoC, then floor it to draw 550A (3C) and see if the minibms LVC alarms (threshold 2.8V for 4 seconds).
 Never has so far.